RocketPy-Team/RocketPy/README.md

 test_flight = Flight(rocket=Calisto, environment=Env, inclination=85, heading=0)
 ```

-Once the TestFlight object is created, your simulation is done!
+Once the Flight object is created, your simulation is done!
 Use the following code to get a summary of the results:

 ```python
 test_flight.info()